 Some community legal clinics or law school clinics can help you with consumer law problems.
 You must be financially eligible to receive these services.
 If your clinic cannot help, they might be able to refer you to other services in your community.

 To find the legal clinic that serves your area, visit the Legal Aid Ontario (LAO) website at www.legalaid.on.ca or call Legal Aid Ontario at:

 Toronto area: 416-979-1446

 Toll-free TTY: 1-866-641-8867

 Law Society Referral Service

-JusticeNet is a not-for-profit organization that helps people who do not qualify for Legal Aid to find legal help.
-JusticeNet has an online directory of lawyers, paralegals, and mediators who provide legal services at reduced rates to people who earn less than $59,000.
-You must register and pay a $25 fee to use the directory.
-This fee may be returned to you if you don't find a professional to work with.
+JusticeNet is a nonprofit service that helps people who do not qualify for legal aid to find legal help.
+JusticeNet has a directory of lawyers, paralegals, and mediators who offer help at reduced rates to financially eligible people.
 Visit their website at www.justicenet.ca or contact them at:

 Pro Bono Ontario